What is Wallace?

 Why do I need an emergency fund?

-An emergency fund is protection for your future self to cover unexpected disasters in life.
-In fact, surveys showed that 34% of Americans endured a major unexpected expense over the past year; yet 44% of Americans couldn’t cover a $400 emergency expense out of their pocket.
+An emergency fund is meant to cover unexpected disasters in life.
+Surveys show that while 34% of Americans endured a major unexpected expense over the past year, 44% of Americans couldn’t cover a $400 emergency expense out of their pocket.
 Many people turn to credit card debt and high interest loans in times of need, a dangerous path that could easily put them in financial limbo.

 I already have many types of insurance, do I still need an emergency fund?